fair-search/fairsearch-fair-for-elasticsearch/README.md

 See the [license](https://github.com/fair-search/fairsearch-fair-for-elasticsearch/blob/master/LICENSE)

-For inquires contact [Mieke Zehlike].
+For any questions contact [Mieke Zehlike].(https://de.linkedin.com/in/meike-zehlike-366bba131)

 ## See also